-Mills is the founder of hardPressed Poetry and The Journal, which he co-edits with Catherine Walsh (below).
+Mills is the co-editor of hardPressed poetry and the Journal with Catherine Walsh (below).
 His books include Lares/Manes: Collected Poems (2009), Loop Walks (with David Bremner, 2013), and From Pensato (2013).
 Four is a collaboration with the composer David Bremner, who will arrange the complete cycle for soprano and instruments.
 Mills has been a regular contributor to Guardian Books since 2007, including the popular Poster Poems series.
 Born in Dublin, Mills lived in Spain and Great Britain, and now lives in Limerick.
 Read his blog here.

 Born in 1974 in Spiez, a small Swiss town at the foot of the Alps, to a working class family, Reichen began writing in the summer of 1998 out of boredom, rendered bedridden for weeks by glandular fever.
 He has written and published two novels, in a mixture of High and Swiss German: “aufgrochsen” (2006) and “Sundergrund” (2014).
 Together with Harmut Abendschein and Christian de Simonihe, Reichen formed the group Hybrido Unreim.
 He also paints in collaboration with Matto Kämpf on Youtube.